jkvlntn/duel-bots/README.md

 Version 1.0

-Supports single server bots with a group and unique identifier
+Supports single server bots with a group and unique identifier (ie . a. b. )

 Bot supports to following commands status - checks the current status of the bot